My friend and great keynote turned me on to this article the other day:

 WTF?
 Irish Spring didn’t have a Twitter account before this happened?
 In 2019?

 To bring this into perspective, I did a little fact checking for you.
 Twitter was launched in August of 2006 and has grown to over 330 million users.
-Thanks to its 13-year late engagement with the site, Irish Spring reaches less than 0.000001% of Twitter’s users.
+Thanks to its 13-year late engagement with the social media site, Irish Spring reaches less than 0.000001% of Twitter’s users.

 As their famous jingle says, having “a bar of Irish Spring in your hand (might) be like taking a shower in Ireland,” but certainly not in 2019 when Internet penetration in the country is well over 84%.